LunguGeorgeProgramator/LGK2Dgame/README.md

 ````
 ./gradlew run
 ````

-When the game window opens use keyboard w, s, d and a keys to move the white rectangle.
+When the game window opens, use the W, A, S and D keys to move the white rectangle.

+To remove all picked-up items from the map, press the P key to clear the player's inventory.

 <img width="776" height="605" alt="yy" src="https://github.com/user-attachments/assets/ab42b13b-d621-40eb-89fa-a0f267f38247" />